 Source: AIHW analysis of AIHW National Mortality Database (Data table).

 Certain population groups have a higher mortality rate for asthma.
 Asthma mortality rates are higher for people living in more remote areas and for people living in areas of lower socioeconomic status .
 Asthma mortality rates are also higher among Indigenous Australians compared with non-Indigenous Australians after adjusting for differences in age structure.
-During the period from 2010 to 2014, the mortality rate for asthma among Indigenous Australians was 2.4 per 100,000 population, which was 1.6 times that of non-Indigenous Australians (1.5 per 100,000), based on the five jurisdictions with adequate Indigenous identification (NSW, Qld, NT, WA and SA).
+During the period from 2011 to 2015, the mortality rate for asthma among Indigenous Australians was 2.8 per 100,000 population, which was twice that of non-Indigenous Australians (1.4 per 100,000), based on the five jurisdictions with adequate Indigenous identification (NSW, Qld, NT, WA and SA).

 The differences between these population subgroups may be due to differences in smoking rates, access to preventative health services, or other social and environmental factors.
 Smoking rates are higher among people living in more remote areas, among people living in areas of lower socioeconomic status, and among Indigenous Australians .